 Do you like travelling?
 I’ve always loved going to different places and seeing the world but must admit that travelling can often take the edge of the excitement.
 Airports in particular can be very busy, stressful and tiring places especially at this time of year.

-However there are some little tricks which always help so here are my 7 top tips to keep you sane if you’re travelling by air this Christmas.
+However for those of you that are, there are some little tricks which always help so here are my 7 top tips to keep you sane if you’re travelling by air this Christmas.

 Never carry when you can pull

 There are numerous different sizes of bags available nowadays, which are suitable for carrying on board and many of which come on wheels.
 There is nothing worse than traipsing around the airport lugging your body weight in hand baggage.
 If you can find something to pull then it’s so much easier to transport and also to store in overhead compartments when finally on board.

 Don’t bring everything but the kitchen sink ‘just in case’

 In my stewardess days, I lost count of the number of passengers who appeared at the door with enough hand baggage to form their own luggage outlet.
 Often mum would board with the children and then dad would appear a few seconds later weighed down with all the bags.
 It’s not the best time of the year to struggle through the airport or down the aircraft aisle with excessive, oversized and unnecessary bags.
 The more time planning what you really need to take before you go can save you time, energy and sometimes, even money if you are already close to the baggage limit.